The dog has chronic intestinal inflammation. Chronic small intestinal diarrhea in dogs. Treatment of chronic enteropathy

 Symptoms

-The appearance of blood in the feces is an additional differential diagnostic sign noted in plague, leptospirosis, infectious hepatitis, parvovirus enteritis, sepsis, salmonellosis, coccidiosis, giardiasis, hookworm, congestion in the portal vein.
+The appearance of blood in feces is an additional differential diagnostic sign noted in plague, leptospirosis, infectious hepatitis, parvovirus enteritis, sepsis, salmonellosis, coccidiosis, giardiasis, hookworm, congestion in the portal vein.

 Forecast